canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     2. Landscape (restricted to read only access).
     3. Monitoring and logging system (restricted to read only access).
     4. Only Canonical will have login access to Environment Nodes.
   3. Environment size.
 The Managed Service will add or remove Nodes from the Environment as requested by the customer through a support ticket, provided that the Environment does not go under the [Minimum Size Requirement](#term-min-size).
-All Environment Nodes must be covered under the service, so additional fees may apply.<br /><br />
+All Environment Nodes must be covered under the service, so additional fees may apply.
-  <p style="margin-left: -5rem;">Ubuntu, OpenStack and Kubernetes upgrades.
+  4. Ubuntu, OpenStack and Kubernetes upgrades.
 The Managed Service will ensure the customer’s Environment remains on a supported version of Ubuntu and OpenStack and/or Kubernetes.
-In most cases, Canonical will upgrade only to LTS releases where applicable, or to a specific release as agreed with the customer.</p><br />
+In most cases, Canonical will upgrade only to LTS releases where applicable, or to a specific release as agreed with the customer.
 4. Out of scope.
 The Managed Service does not provide:
   1. Relating to [Guest Instances](#term-guest-instance) or Container Instances:
     1. Managing the operating system or applications running within Guest Instances or Container Instances.